-d.
-Minutes from the October 20, 2014 County Commission meeting indicate that there was a discussion regarding Commissioner Ericksen's contribution to another candidate with opposition in the election (Commissioner Meeker) and that Commissioner Ericksen resigned as an alternate member of the Canvassing Board at that time.
+f.
+Minutes from the October 20, 2014 County Commission meeting reflect a discussion regarding Ericksen's contribution to Meeker's campaign and that Ericksen resigned as an alternate member of the Canvassing Board at that time.
 The Commission then voted to appoint Commissioner Barbara Revels as the alternate Canvassing Board member.

-e.
-All discussions by the County Commission regarding the Canvassing Board took place during the "Commissioner Reports/Comments" or "Commission Action" portion of duly noticed County Commission meetings.
+g.
+All discussions by the County Commission regarding the Flagler County Canvassing Board took place during the "Commissioner Reports/Comments" or "Commission Action" portion of duly-noticed County Commission meetings.